MarcosLottDito/redux/README.md

 as we can see, our `slice` has 3 properties: name, initialState, and the reducers. the reducers receive our functions, and each function takes 2 parameters:

-- `state`, which is the previous state stored in the app.
-So, in this case, the state will have a value that is an object with name, age, and email.
+- `state`, which is the previous state stored in the app. so, in this case, the state will have a value that is an object with name, age, and email.
-- `action`, which is the data that represents an intention to change the state and is the only way to send data from your application to the Redux store.
-Actions have two properties:
+- `action`, which is the data that represents an intention to change the state and is the only way to send data from your application to the redux store. actions have two properties:
   - `payload` which is the additional data used to update the state.
-  - `type` which indicates the type of action being performed.
-It is used to manipulate the payload conditionally (I'm not going to set a type because it is just a simple application).
+  - `type` which indicates the type of action being performed. it is used to manipulate the payload conditionally (i'm not going to set a type because it is just a simple application).

 ## how we can update the state?